-Enabling Kernel DMA Protection
+Enabling IOMMU / DMA Protection

 🖥️ Identify Your CPU and Motherboard Brand